mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 15 and must be calculated separately (see the Missile Flight Times table on page 37)

-Apply the ship’s Salvo Defence score, recorded on its Fleet Combat Ship Sheet, against incoming missiles.
+Apply the ship's Salvo Defence score, recorded on its Fleet Combat Ship Sheet, against incoming missiles.
 After determining how many missile and torpedo weapons successfully reach their target, pDetermine damage by